dbrent-amazon/amazon-advertising-api-php/README.md

-I am no longer maintaining the repo here.
+I am no longer maintaining this repo.
 Please use https://github.com/amzn/amazon-advertising-api-php-sdk instead.
 I will be making all future updates to the official repo.

 ## Synopsis